MicrosoftDocs/common-data-model-and-service/common-data-model/data-lake.md

 - Data files

-    The data files in a Common Data Model folder have a well-defined structure and format (subfolders are optional, as this topic describes later), and are referenced in the model.json file.
+    The data files in a Common Data Model folder have a well-defined structure and format (subfolders are optional, as this topic describes later), and are referenced in *.manifest.cdm.json or in the model.json file.
 These files must be in .csv format, but we're working to support other formats.

 The following diagrams show examples of a Common Data Model folder with *.manifest.cdm.json and model.json.
 ![Common Data Model folder structure - *.manifest.cdm.json](media/cdm-folder-manf.png "Common Data Model folder structure")